Chapter 1-3 (Excerpt)

-Jo stretched out on her towel, languished in the warmth of the sun as the shrill cry of seagulls echoed in her ears.
+Jo stretched out on her towel, and languished in the warmth of the sun as the shrill cry of seagulls echoed in her ears.
 She drew in a deep breath of fresh summer air, reveling in the feeling of being outside, finally able to relax.

 She had escaped.